smarsland/AviaNZ/AviaNZ_Refactoring_Complete.md

 4. **Extensibility**: New features can be added without modifying existing modules
 5. **Debugging**: Issues can be isolated to specific modules
 6. **Code Reuse**: Common functionality properly abstracted
+7. **Session State Clarity**: Clear distinction between global config and file session state
+8. **No Dual Access Patterns**: Single source of truth for all configuration

 ### Qt6 Modernization:
 - Signal-based architecture throughout